MoORE: SVD-based Model MoE-ization for Conflict- and Oblivion-Resistant Multi-Task Adaptation: Experiments

 \subsection{Performance in Oblivion-Resistance}

 To demonstrate the superiority of MoORE in mitigating task oblivion, we compare various methods in the Language Model Evaluation Harness framework~\cite{eval-harness}.
 In particular, we first adapt the base model on CSR-MTL using different methods.
 Then, we evaluate the adapted models on OR-MTL, comparing them with the base model.
 Figure~\ref{fig:forget} shows that MoORE consistently mitigates task oblivion across all seven tasks of OR-MTL, with an average performance drop of only 1.31\% compared to the base model.
 It significantly outperforms the other adaptation methods.
-Notably, on the HumanEval task, MoORE achieves performance exceeding the original model, with an improvement of 9.75\%.
+On HumanEval, MoORE achieves performance exceeding the original model, with an improvement of 9.75\%.
 Similarly, LoRAMoE and MTL-LoRA also obtain slight improvements of 4.27\% and 0.16\%, respectively.
 This intriguing phenomenon may imply that the datasets in CSR-MTL have some relevance to HumanEval, providing information and capabilities beneficial for solving this task.

-\textbf{Oblivion-resistance regarding task number and difficulty.} We conduct experiments to investigate how the ability of oblivion-resistance changes with increased task number and difficulty.
-The results in the Figure~\ref{fig:increment2} show that MoORE consistently outperforms other baselines when the number of tasks exceeds three.
+\textbf{Oblivion-resistance regarding task number and difficulty.} Furthermore, we conduct experiments to investigate how the ability of oblivion-resistance changes with increased task number and difficulty.
+The results in Figure~\ref{fig:increment2} show that after adapting to the top-3 tasks of CSR-MTL, MoORE and its strongest competitor, LoRAMoE~\cite{dou2024loramoe}, achieve comparable performance on OR-MTL.
+However, with the increase of task number and difficulty, the performance of LoRAMoE changes slightly while the performance of MoORE increases and becomes superior to that of LoRAMoE.
 This result demonstrates that MoORE has stronger oblivion-resistance than its competitors.
-In addition, we observe an interesting phenomenon: when the number of tasks increases from 1 to 3, the performance of all methods consistently improves.
-However, when the number of tasks exceeds 3, their performance no longer follows a clear pattern.
-This may be because, when the number of tasks is no more than 3, there is insufficient diversity among the fine-tuning tasks, which leads to overfitting issues in the model.